Please click on the topics below to read more about those areas.

 - Current Students

 Current student appeals may only be considered in the event of a recent, involuntary, unexpected AND documentable event such as parent loss of job/reduction of income, major illness or death of immediate family member, natural disaster, etc. Receipts, canceled checks, letters from employers, doctors or other applicable documentation must accompany any appeal.
-For all such special circumstance appeals to be considered, completion of the Verification process (if not already selected by Department of Education), which requires official 2013 tax return information in addition to the Appeal Form must take place before your review will occur.
-Please allow 3 weeks for the results of this appeal CIM will not begin reviewing current student appeals for the 14-15 year until May 1.
-CIM specifically will NOT accept an appeal for any of the following reasons, whether singly or in combination:
+For all such special circumstance appeals to be considered, completion of the Verification process (if not already selected by Department of Education), which requires official 2014 tax return information in addition to the Appeal Form must take place before your review will occur.
+Please allow 3 weeks for the results of this appeal CIM will not begin reviewing current student appeals for the 15-16 year until after May 1.

 Notes for ALL appeals: Not all appeals will result in increased aid.
 Nor should CIM be expected to provide institutional financial aid to cover an unexpected loss of financial resources while enrolled for study.
 In such circumstances, the student may need to take out additional loans privately, take a leave of absence or withdraw from school.
 Ability to pay is a consideration that must be made when deciding which school to attend.
 CIM's admission philosophy is to encourage students and parents to find a school that is "the best fit"; "best fit" includes financial affordability.
 All appeals are considered on a case by case basis.